jromanowska/EPINORvistutorial/README.md

 devtools::install_github("jromanowska/EPINORvistutorial")
 ```

-Then, go to the _"Tutorial"_ tab in your RStudio, find the tutorial and click
+Then, go to the _"Tutorial"_ tab in your RStudio, find the tutorial with
-_"Start tutorial"_ button.
-This will open a webpage in the viewer tab, which
+the title "Basics of ggplot2" and click on the _"Start tutorial"_ button.
-you can enlarge and navigate.
+This will open a webpage in the viewer tab, which you can enlarge and navigate.